Ori Toledano

-Ori Toledano' (אוֹרִי טולדנו; born on March 21 1985) is a creative artist, singer, and music producer Israeli known by his stage name - "KAYMA" ("Sustainable" in Hebrew).
+Ori Toledano' (אוֹרִי טולדנו; born on March 21, 1985) is a creative artist, singer, and music producer Israeli known by his stage name – "KAYMA" ("Sustainable" in Hebrew).

 Background

 Ori Toledano was born in Tel Aviv to Liora Gal and the singer Avi Toledano, who represented Israel in the Eurovision 1982 contest.
 Toledano has two older brothers, Eran and Tal and three younger siblings from his father's second marriage, including the singer Lihi Toledano.

-In 2005, after his Military service, Toledano moved to the USA and moved between New York, Nashville, Miami and Los Angeles, where he eventually lived for about four years.
+In 2005, after his Military service, Toledano moved to the US and moved between New York City, Nashville, Miami and Los Angeles, where he eventually lived for about four years.
 During his stay in the USA, he studied sound and music production at the prestigious SAE Institute, and began writing, narrating and producing jingles for advertisements for an Israeli TV channel abroad.

 In 2009, upon his return to Israel, Ori founded the "Stereotype" bar at 99 Allenby Street, and at the same time, lectured and coordinated the sound engineering course at the Ono Academic College.